zonoskar/Goodwe2PVoutput/README.md

 csv_dir: 'Path where the CSV files are stored'

+spline_fit: 'True or False.
+When True, the new spline fit smooths the data sent to PVoutput'

 The character '#' can be used to denote comments, from this character to the end of the line will be ignored.
 An example is provided in the data direcotry.